lerna/lerna/README.md

 - `command.bootstrap.ignore`: an array of globs that won't be bootstrapped when running the `lerna bootstrap` command.
 - `command.bootstrap.npmClientArgs`: array of strings that will be passed as arguments directly to `npm install` during the `lerna bootstrap` command.
 - `command.bootstrap.scope`: an array of globs that restricts which packages will be bootstrapped when running the `lerna bootstrap` command.
+- `command.bootstrap.hoist`: a boolean to hoist packages when bootstrapping.
+Same behaviour as running `lerna bootstrap --hoist` command.
 - `packages`: Array of globs to use as package locations.

 The packages config in `lerna.json` is a list of globs that match directories containing a `package.json`, which is how lerna recognizes "leaf" packages (vs the "root" `package.json`, which is intended to manage the dev dependencies and scripts for the entire repo).